psilore/psilore/README.md

 - Currently working on - An event syncronizing application for families with Neuropsychiatric Disease
 - Learning devops and cloud
-- Always looking to help out
+- Always looking to help out, just drop a dm!

 If you need to reach out to me, I am always on twitter, https://twitter.com/Emmerfors.
 Drop a dm if you need anything!